Created on 05/06/2023 2:52:42 PM

 Wines from this variety are notable for their very high levels of tannin.
-Careful winemaking or blending with Cabernet Sauvignon, Cab Franc, and Fer can make these wines more approachable.
+Careful winemaking or blending with other red wine varieties Cabernet Sauvignon, Cab Franc, and Fer can make these wines more approachable.

 In a recent review in the UK Guardian, Malcolm Smith writes